HackShardGaming/World-of-Valheim-Public/WorldofValheimZones/Package/README.md

 ToDo List:
 - [X] Initial Release
+- [X] Add command for /reload-zones
-- [X] Add commands for /addzone /removezone
+- [X] Add commands for /addzone
+- [X] Add command for /getcoords
+- [  ] Add command for /removezone
+- [  ] Add command for /addtype
+- [  ] Add command for /removetype
-- [X] Add additional features to zone.
+- [  ] Add additional features to zone.
 Example: Healing, No Damage to Structures, Act like a ward and do not allow editing.